tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 X-AMZN-TRACE-ID Root=1-5fa456b2-beda73b8340f62daf4d397fe;Sampled=0
 ```

-You can see that invoking the endpoint with POST returns string resulting from the original `fmt.Sprintf("%+v", event)` line.
+You can see that calling the endpoint with POST request returns the string resulting from the original `fmt.Sprintf("%+v", event)` line.
 In the real world there are more than a few ways you could use to expose that endpoint in your VPC, or in the public internet.

-You can use AWS Direct Connect, alias it using Route53 alias inside your VPC or set up a public DNS hostname, but for now you can simply use the endpoint's private DNS name.
+You can use AWS Direct Connect, alias it using a Route53 alias inside your VPC or set up a public DNS hostname, but for now you can simply use the endpoint's private DNS name.
 ```shell
 curl -v -X POST '{
         "id": "tpaschalis",